L-Goncalves/dev-notes-and-projects/Data Structures & Algorithms/Sliding-Window-And-Two-Pointers/Readme.md

 Delete index 0 Move Left for next deletition, is still being duplicate?

 Delete Index 1 Move left for next deletition, is still being duplicate?
 If not we add to seen because it was seen the first time.

+### More on Sliding Window:

+How to recognize a problem with sliding window?
+A: Most time we can get it by "when the solution to the problem is" a subarray or size of subarray that fills some condition.